prdwb/attentive_history_selection/README.md

 For other arguments, please kindly refer to `cqa_flgas.py` for help messages.

-We will also upload our best checkpoint very soon ...
+This [link](https://worksheets.codalab.org/worksheets/0xb92c7222574046eea830c26cd414faec) is to our official evaluation worksheet on codalab, which contains our best model.

 ### Scripts